 Over the Years

 In 1985, the original IROC-Z featured top notch specs that were a not only performance driven but eye catching as well.
 It was considered to be a “Rookie of the Year” winner by numerous auto publications and was featured in Car and Drivers “Ten Best List” in 1985.
 From 1986-1989, no drastic changes were made to the IROC-Z, but there were some modifications: various engines were used, interiors were revamped, fuel injection was added, and wheel configurations were revised.
-The car came standard with a 15″ wheels but for the first time in 1988, the 16″ wheel was an option on the IROC-Z. Unfortunately, 1989 would be the last year an IROC-Z was manufactured.
+The car came standard with a 15″ wheels, with the 16″ wheel as an option.
+Unfortunately, 1989 would be the last year an IROC-Z was manufactured for its 1990 model.
 When Dodge became the official sponsor of the IROC series in 1990, the production of the IROC-Z was terminated.

 Initially referred to as the “Camaro that thinks it’s a Corvette”, the Iroc-Z has truly solidified its place in American history.
 Although the IROC-Z’s last production was almost 30 years ago, the car still has a dedicated audience.
 Few vehicles from the 1980s are as beloved as the Camaro IROC-Z. Forums and message boards are devoted to this iconic vehicle which continues to create feelings of nostalgia for Generation X car enthusiasts.
 Chevrolet might not be making them anymore, but you can still find the original IROC-Zs all over the country, including the classic 1985.
 In 2006, the International Race of Champions itself came to an end but it, and the legendary IROC-Z, sure had a good ride.